qsig-a/home_automation_helper/README.md

 VESTABOARD_API_SECRET = API Secret from Vestaboard Installable API Key Creation

-VESTABOARD_SUB_ID = Subscription ID for the particular Vestaboard (Maybe I'll change so that it fetches it upon startup)

 ### Enabled a random quote generator sourced from a mysql DB
 SAYING_DB_HOST